 The DIRECT trial was a weight management program led by researchers who aimed to study type 2 diabetes remission.
 In the study, 46% of the intervention group went into remission, and only 4% of the 306 individuals that made up the control group achieved a nondiabetic state.
 The main conclusion drawn from this study was that, after a year, close to half of the participant went into remission without having to take medication.
-All of this suggests that type 2 diabetes reversal isn’t an impractical pursuit.
+All of this suggests that overcoming type 2 diabetes isn’t an impractical pursuit.

 There are a ton of misconceptions surrounding this condition from what causes it to how to manage and treat it.
 But it’s an important condition to understand, seeing as though, according to 2015 research, around 7.2 million individuals have this disease that is left undiagnosed.

 Overall, this means that 30.2 million diabetics in the US alone have the opportunity to put their diabetes in remission through nutrition decisions and lifestyle management.